ebkr/r2modmanPlus/README.md

 ## Changelog
 ### 3.1.14
 - New modding community TaleSpire has joined the scene.
+- When importing mods that have their own configs, the imported config is now used as expected.

 ### 3.1.13
 - Directory resolution should work as intended for more users.